 Buying canned food and dry goods when they're on sale can really save you money.
-Many items are discounted on a six week cycle, so if you buy six weeks' worth when it's on sale, you will never pay full price!
+Many items are discounted on a six-week cycle, so if you buy six weeks' worth when it's on sale, you will never pay full price!

-When you see an item you know you're going to use, and it's significantly discounted, why not buy a case of it instead of a just a few cans?
-After all, you're not going to stop eating are you?
+When you see an item you know you're going to use, and it's significantly discounted, why not buy a case of it instead of just a few cans?
+After all, you're not going to stop eating, are you?

 - Make sure the foods you stock up on are things you like and consume regularly.

-- If you don't have a big chunk of money to spend, start small and stock up on one item at each shopping trip.
+- If you don't have a big chunk of money to spend, start small and stock up on one item on each shopping trip.

 - Make sure to use the oldest stuff first.
 Even canned goods don't last forever.